Nursing Program Policies

 • Earn a grade of “C” in all of the pre or co-requisite courses.

-• A second earned grade of less than “C+” in any Nursing Program Course will result in dismissal from the program.
+• Failure of two nursing course with a grade of less than a C+ will result in dismissal from the Nursing Program.

-• Students who are dismissed from the Nursing Program may be eligible to apply for another major in the college.
+• Students who are dismissed from any nursing program may be eligible to apply for another major in the college.

-• Lateness’s of more than 15 minutes will be calculated as one-half day absence.
+• Any lateness of more than 15 minutes will be calculated as one-half day absence.

 • Attendance will be taken at the beginning of each class period.
 The student will be marked absent if he/she is not present when the attendance is taken.